Automatic Email Processor - process emails automatically

 as EML file (compatible with many email clients)

-Automatically save and optionally detach Outlook email attachments
+Automatically save and optionally detach email attachments

 For whom is the program suitable?

-The program is aimed at users who frequently or at regular intervals receive emails with Outlook whose message and/or attachments should be archived or automatically processed.
+The program is aimed at users who frequently or at regular intervals receive emails whose message and/or attachments should be archived or automatically processed.
 This can be, for example, the monthly bill that should be printed immediately after arrival or a ZIP file, which should be stored in a specific directory and then handed over to a specified program as parameter for further processing.
 Especially on a large number of incoming emails, a manual inspection and sorting of emails binds a lot of work performance and can take a long time to complete.
 Automatic Email Processor can perform these tasks after a single set up automatically in the background, saving you time.

 Try Automatic Email Processor now for 30 days without obligation ...
 To the download